 Lombardi is known to push his team to play the best and expect every team member to have a winning mentality.
 He believed every member of the team mattered.
 If someone did not work up to their full potential, he thought it would affect the whole team.
 He believed in nothing but winning.

 As soon as you say the best coffeehouse in the world, I am sure Starbucks would be on your list.
 Starbucks is a multinational chain.
 It is the world’s largest coffeehouse chain headquartered in Seattle, Washington.
 This chain became a chain because of Howard Schultz (Born- 19, July 1953, Brooklyn, New York, U.S.).

 Howard Schultz is an American businessman.
 He served as the chairman and CEO of Starbucks Coffee company from 1986 to 2000 and then from 2008 to 2017.
 He managed to turn a small local coffee chain into one of the most recognizable brands in the world.

 Power, loyalty, staff training, consistency, employee motivation, and fringe benefits are all values that Schultz holds dear.
 He ranks as the 209th wealthiest person in the United States as per Forbes 2020.

-How does Transactional Leadership Compare?
+How does Transactional Style Compare?

 Many popular styles coexist.
-We can help clarify them by comparing them with the Transactional leadership style.
+We can help clarify them by comparing them with the Transactional style.
 It will help to decide which leadership styles are most effective in various conditions.

 Let us see how this approach stacks up.